• Skip to primary navigation

 Jump to Recipe Print Recipe

-You will need gluten-free sourdough starter discard to make these pancakes, and preferably from a superfine brown rice flour or sorghum flour starter.
-If you don't have a gluten-free sourdough starter, you will first need to make one and can find out how with my guide on How to Make a Gluten Free Sourdough Starter.
+You'll need gluten-free sourdough discard to make these pancakes, ideally from a brown rice or sorghum flour starter.
+If you don’t already have a gluten-free sourdough starter, you’ll need to make one first: How to Make a Gluten Free Sourdough Starter.

 Jump to: